![]() |

 Example: Employer A is the plan sponsor of the Employer A Self-Insured Health Plan, which has a fiscal year plan year ending on July 31, 2020, and offers only self-only coverage.
 In addition, the Employer A Self-Insured Health Plan 2019 Form 5500 reports 4,000 plan participants on the first day of the plan year and 4,200 plan participants on the last day of the 2019 plan year.
 Employer A must treat the number of lives covered for the plan year ending July 31, 2013, as equal to the sum of 4,000 and 4,200 or 8,200, divided by 2, or 4,100 average lives.

-Actual Count Method: Determines average number of lives covered under the plan for the plan year using actual counts of employees.
+Actual Count Method: Determines average number of lives covered under the plan for the plan year using actual counts of covered lives.

 Example: Employer B is the plan sponsor of the Employer B Self-Insured Health Plan, which has a calendar year plan year.
 Employer B calculates the sum of lives covered under the plan for each day of the plan year ending December 31, 2020 as 3,285,000.
 The average number of lives covered under the plan for the plan year ending December 31, 2020, is 3,285,000 divided by 365, or 9,000 average lives.